FM Systems

 A National Park Service small group tour with a ranger and 4 people circled around him, all wearing a FM receiver and ear loops

-FM Systems, or Radio Frequency Assistive Listening Systems, transmit wireless, low power FM frequency radio transmission from a sound system to FM receivers.
+FM Systems, or Radio Frequency (RF) Assistive Listening Systems, transmit wireless, low-power FM/RF frequency radio transmission from a sound system to receivers.

 Please also see